lit/lit-element/docs/try/index.md

 *  [Add an event handler to your template](events).
 *  [Style your element template](style).

-If you're ready to dive in, [Set up lit-element locally](/tools/setup) to get started with your own development environment.
+When you're ready to dive in, follow this guide to [Set up LitElement locally](/tools/setup).

+{% include prevnext.html nexturl="create" nexttitle="Create your first custom element" %}